m-laprise/llamaparty/step_by_step_resources.md

 * This 2023 review paper [Harnessing the Power of LLMs in Practice: A Survey on ChatGPT and Beyond](https://arxiv.org/abs/2304.13712) includes a discussion of available foundation model families and architectures, both commercial and open-source, with their respective strengths and limitations, along with a great **family tree** visualization
 * The [Transformer models: an introduction and catalog — 2023 Edition (blog)](https://amatriain.net/blog/transformer-models-an-introduction-and-catalog-2d1e9039f376/), and now its associated pre-print [Transformer models: an introduction and catalog](https://arxiv.org/abs/2302.07730), "a short and simple catalog and classification of the most popular Transformer models."
   * This is a fairly exhaustive list, and the authors have been updating it every few months, but it does not include much information about each model.
+* [Open LLMs](https://github.com/eugeneyan/open-llms): list of "open" LLMs (general and for code) and LLM datasets for pre-training and fine-tuning
 * [What LLM to use?](https://github.com/continuedev/what-llm-to-use) is a brief overview of both open-source and commercial **coding-specific** models, up to date October 2023

 Important criteria for choosing a model include: